 In the past, businesses only had a few APIs, which made it very easy to manage and change.
 They were mostly driven by developers who would jump straight into code.
 Today’s competitive world where agility is king, requires hundreds or even thousands of APIs to keep up.

 The increase in competitiveness and revenue tied to APIs have brought quality design and developer experience to the forefront.
 Today, leading organizations start with API planning and design when implementing APIs.
-This approach is called API Design-First, sometimes also known as API-first.
+This approach is called API Design-First, sometimes also known as API-first architecture, and it's the way to go for your API architecture.

-Design-First means everyone on the team is speaking the same language.
+Design-First means everyone on the team is speaking the same language and should be an integral part of the API workflow.
 Companies and teams that embrace this approach can bridge the gap between business and technology.
 There are many benefits to this style of API development, including:

 Customer-Centric APIs: Product managers and business leaders are involved earlier in the process to help shape the API’s features.
 This helps the team build APIs with customer requirements at the forefront.